 When I was a child, a bizarre incident happened in the neighboring village, where a child from a family was eaten by a pig.
 That day, the family went out to the market, leaving the child in a cradle at home.

 They only had one big fat pig, which was free-range in the yard.
-When the house was empty, this big fat pig pushed open the door and started looking for food, and in an instant, it devoured the child in the cradle.
+When the house was empty, the big fat pig pushed open the door and started looking for food, and in an instant, it devoured the child in the cradle.
 When the family returned from the market and found the door pushed open, the child was missing, while the big fat pig was leisurely wagging its tail, looking at the bloodstains on the ground.
 The family immediately understood that the big fat pig had eaten their child.

 There was also an incident involving dogs.
 At that time, a family in the mountain village went out, leaving their child playing at home.
 However, at that moment, a wild wolf appeared in the mountains, rushing into the house to eat the child.
 Fortunately, their dog rushed out and began to fight the wolf.
 Although the child was accidentally harmed in the process, the wolf was ultimately driven away by the family dog.
-However, the dog was severely injured and covered in blood.
+However, the dog was also seriously injured and covered in blood.

 At the same time, in rural areas, dogs are generally not tied up because Chinese rural dogs are the close guardians of their owners and would never do something like a pig.
 However, this also caused trouble for the dogs.